-Our water system violated a drinking water sampling requirement in 2019.
-Even though this sampling error was not an emergency, as our customers, you have a right to know what happened and what we did to correct this situation.
+Our water system violated a drinking water sampling requirement in 2020.
+Even though this sampling error was not an emergency, as our customers, you have a right to know what happened and what we did to correct these situations.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 2019, we were required to sample for lead and copper at 20 customer's homes, but we only obtained 19 samples.
-Although we cannot be sure of the quality of our drinking in all 20 homes, the results from the 19 samples we did take were all within acceptable drinking water levels for both lead and copper.
+During 2020, we were required to sample for lead and copper at 20 customers' homes, but we only obtained 18 samples, because 2 samples were invalidated by MA DEP.
+Although we cannot be sure of the quality of our drinking in all 20 homes, the results from the 18 samples we did take were all within acceptable drinking water levels for both lead and copper.
 Aquarion distributed the sampling results to all customers participating in the program.